e-koch/FilFinder/docs/tutorial.rst

 disabled through ``model_save=False``.
 The output skeleton FITS file has one extension of the final, cleaned skeletons, and a second containing only the longest path skeletons.
-Optionally, stamp images of each individual filament can be created using the `stamps` argument.
+Optionally, stamp images of each individual filament can be created.
 These contain a portion of the image, the final skeleton, and the longest path in the outputted FITS file.
 The files are automatically saved in a 'stamps\_(save\_name)' folder.